 An hour later: the delivery man calls to say he drove his HGV down a steep narrow lane marked “No HGVs”, got stuck, and burned out his clutch.
 He is one and a half miles away from our home, but has no way to get the dishwasher to us.

 Late that night: the only remotely positive part of this experience: John Lewis called us for the only time.
 A very helpful woman said she’d do all she could to get a dishwasher to us the very next day, and promised faithfully that they’ll keep us informed.

 Friday 28 November: they don’t keep us informed.
 They don’t phone.
 They don’t email.
 They don’t respond to the complaint that I file (not the first time this has happened).
 We stay in all day.
 No dishwasher comes.

 Later on Friday: Fiona phones them.
 After the obligatory on-hold time, she’s told that they’re very sorry that they didn’t deliver the dishwasher, but don’t say why not.
-They explain the reason they’ve not phones is because they thought they’d phoned us but actually hadn’t.
+They explain the reason they’ve not phoned is because they thought they’d phoned us but actually hadn’t.

 Saturday morning (now): here I am, waiting for the dishwasher that I am 99% certain won’t arrive.
 Fiona is out at a long-standing appointment.
 I can’t leave the house to do the shopping, for fear that they will finally turn up, see that there’s no adult at home to sign for the dishwasher, and take it away.

 At this point, I can’t make myself believe that it will ever actually arrive.